microsoft/InsiderDevTour18-Modernize/README.md

 ## Modern features - example: Windows Hello

-1. Go to the `Microsoft.Knowzy.WPF` project and update the following files:

-    ### LoginView.xaml
-    Replace &lt;Border&gt; Content with Windows Hello UI.

-    ### LoginView.xaml.cs
-    Uncommment functions.

-2. Run the `Microsoft.Knowzy.PackagingProject`

-    #### Note: The PackagingProject project should still be set as the StartUp project from the previous phase.

-3. Click the `Login` button in the top right
+**NOTE:** If you run the Microsoft.Knowzy.WPF project directly -> Login, you will find that you are prompted with the username / password dialog.
+If you set **Microsoft.Knowzy.PackagingProject** as your startup project however and run through the same flow, you will see that you get the Windows Hello code path.
+There is a logic check in **LoginView.xaml.cs, line 34** that determines whether you are running in a package or not - you do not need to show this line of code in the demo, but you can explain that you do a check for a package, which enables the concept of a package identity and access to a broader range of Windows 10 APIs.

+1. Set `Microsoft.Knowzy.WPF` as the start-up project -> run -> Login.
+Show the username and password boxes are currently present.
+Stop the solution

+2. Set `Microsoft.Knowzy.PackagingProject` as the start-up project -> run -> Login.
+Show that you are now only prompted with the username as Windows Hello is going to help so you don't need to remember your full password

-4. Input the username `sampleUsername` and click Login
+3. Input the username `sampleUsername` and click Login
-5. Provide your PIN or facial recognition to complete the sign in.
+4. Provide your PIN or facial recognition to complete the sign in

+5. You should hit your breakpoint in (line 38 of **MicrosoftPassportHelper.cs** - see demo setup).
+Explain that KeyCredentialManager is the Windows 10 API you are using for Windows Hello.
+Hit F5 to resume.

 6. The Login window will dismiss on success and your username will be displayed next to the Logout button.

+7. In Visual Studio, navigate to your **Microsoft.Knowzy.AuthenticationService** project and show references.
+Call out that we had to add Windows 10 API references to our project to make this possible such as **Windows.Foundation.UniversalApiContract**, which is where **KeyCredentialManager** resides.
+Explain that people can review our docs to understand which APIs require which references.

 ## Modern command-line